Palacio de Monterrey

 Iglesia de San Martín

 Romanesque Iglesia de San Martín is wedged among houses, but is a pretty encore to the adjacent Plaza Mayor.
 The south portal in...

 Built between 1729 and 1755, Salamanca's exceptional grand square is widely considered to be Spain's most beautiful central plaza.
 The...

 A stalwart of Salamanca nightlife with medieval-style decor.
 Garamond has music that's good to dance to without straying too far from...

 Enjoy a romantic intimate ambience and Italian-inspired dishes like asparagus, mint and cheese risotto or farfalle with tomato, bacon,...

 Palacio de Monterrey information

-Off the southwestern corner of Plaza Mayor, take Calle del Prior, which leads to the Palacio de Monterrey, a 16th-century holiday home of the Duques de Alba and a seminal piece of Spanish Renaissance architecture; it's not open to the public but the facade is superb.
+From the southwestern corner of Plaza Mayor, Calle del Prior leads to the Palacio de Monterrey, a 16th-century royal holiday home and a seminal piece of Spanish Renaissance architecture.
+It's not open to the public but the facade is superb.